VJAI/http-supervisor/README.md

 The tool renders a simple UI that provides controls to capture the requests and print to console in a better readable format.
 It also provides a global object for you to manage requests.

+Last but not least it also provides visualization support using the chart.js library.

 [DEMO](https://vjai.github.io/http-supervisor/)

 ### UI with controls